 NEWCOMER EXPERIENCES OF LIFE IN VICTORIA

-The CPN newsletter features stories about newcomers who come to call Greater Victoria home.
+The Community Partnership Network newsletter features stories about newcomers who come to call Greater Victoria home.
 In this segment, we ask a newcomer to share a bit about their personal lives and the challenges and successes of coming to a new community.

 Asiyah Robinson is an international student at UVic and president of the UVic Muslim Students Association.